A practical guide to using Freshdesk webhooks to trigger external automation

 Expert Verified

-Freshdesk’s built-in automation rules are pretty handy for tasks inside your helpdesk, like assigning tickets or firing off a canned response.
-But what happens when you need to kick off a process in a completely different app?
+Freshdesk’s built-in automation rules are powerful tools for managing your helpdesk, effortlessly assigning tickets or firing off canned responses.
+But what happens when you want to extend that power to a completely different app?
 Maybe an urgent ticket needs to create a loud notification in a specific Slack channel, update a customer’s record in your CRM, or log a bug in Jira.

 This is where webhooks come into play.
 Think of them as a simple messenger between Freshdesk and the rest of your software.
 They let Freshdesk send real-time data to any external service the moment a specific event happens, like a ticket being created or updated.